laurelxiang/CSCIUA473_CapstoneProject/README.md

 The classifiers tested were Logistic Regression, SVM, Random Forest, and AdaBoost.

 This notebook is not a pipeline.
 Instead, it tests several different possible models.
-The best model was determined to be a kMeans clustering model on PCA combined with a Random Forest classifier.
+The best model was determined to be a kMeans clustering model on PCA combined with a Random Forest classifier with an AUC of 0.92 and an accuracy of 92%.

 Report and diagrams are available on request.